 Las Vegas’ huge trade show and convention industry means that shipping materials to Sin City can be a complicated process.
 With hundreds or even thousands of exhibitors mounting booths at the top trade shows, these events need to enforce strict guidelines to make sure every keeps running smoothly.

-Don’t worry: A trusted shipping and logistics company can handle this process for you.
+Don’t worry: Taking advantage of service from leading tradeshow logistics companies can handle this process for you.
 If you’re exhibiting at a Las Vegas trade show, R+L Global Logistics offers a full range of services that will guarantee your materials arrive at the event safely and smoothly.
 Whether you’re sending booth displays, promotional materials or prototypes, R+L Global provides customers a personal touch that elevates their customer service above the norm.

 Shipping to a Las Vegas trade show requires lots of decisions, such as whether to choose advance warehouse shipping or direct-to-site shipping.
 It’s also necessary to have a thorough grasp on the load-in and set-up times for the event.
 Let R+L Global take care of these aspects for you.
 With 24/7 live tracking and on-call personnel, you can rest assured that your shipment is in good hands.